stephenbradshaw/ad_ldap_dumper/README.md

 }
 ```

 Here is an example overriding the query and the attributes.
-The minimum attributes of "objectSid,distinguishedName,name" will be added to any in the configured list to prevent errors in the tool.
+The minimum attributes of `objectSid,distinguishedName,name` will be added to any in the configured list to prevent errors in the tool.

 ```
 {